SPOCKnots/pyknotid/doc/index.rst

-pyknot2
+pyknotid
 =======

 .. image:: k10_51_ideal.png
    :scale: 50%
-   :alt: The knot 10_51 in an ideal conformation, visualised by pyknot2.
+   :alt: The knot 10_51 in an ideal conformation, visualised by pyknotid.
    :align: center

 ..
    .. image:: k10_92_ideal.png
       :scale: 50%
-      :alt: The knot 10_92 in an ideal conformation, visualised by pyknot2.
+      :alt: The knot 10_92 in an ideal conformation, visualised by pyknotid.

-pyknot2 is a Python module for identifying knot types and other topological quantities.
+pyknotid is a Python module for identifying knot types and other topological quantities.
 It can take as input space-curves (such as visualised above) or standard topological notations.

-See the :doc:`overview <sources/overview>` for an introduction to pyknot2's functionality, or find specific topics in the index below.
+See the :doc:`overview <sources/overview>` for an introduction to pyknotid's functionality, or find specific topics in the index below.

 Contents